-Traditionally, the p-value is the (conditional) probability of the data plus the probabilities of all the less-probable datasets.
-The probabilities are all calculated assuming HWE is true.
+Traditionally, the p-value is the probability of the data plus the probabilities of all the less-probable datasets.
+The probabilities are all calculated assuming HWE is true and are conditional on the observed allele frequencies.
 More recently (Graffelman and Moreno, Statistical Applications in Genetics and Molecular Biology 12:433-448, 2013) it has been shown that the test has a significance value closer to the nominal value if the p-value is half the probability of the data plus the probabilities of all datasets that are less probably under the null hypothesis.
-For the ( $n{AA} = 1, n{Aa} = 0, n{aa} = 49$ ) example then, the p-value is 1/198.
+For the ($n{AA} = 1, n{Aa} = 0, n{aa} = 49$) example then, the p-value is 1/198.